syncfusion-content/flutter-docs/Flutter/datagrid/scrolling.md

 ---
 layout: post
 title: Scrolling in Flutter DataGrid | DataTable | Syncfusion
-description: Learn here all about the scrolling features of Syncfusion Flutter DataGrid (SfDataGrid) widget and more.
+description: Learn about the scrolling features of the Syncfusion Flutter DataGrid (SfDataGrid) widget and more.
 platform: flutter
 control: SfDataGrid
 documentation: ug